fangzr/TOC-Edge-Aerial/README.md

 #### Depth Map View
 ![Depth Visualization](https://raw.githubusercontent.com/fangzr/TOC-Edge-Aerial/refs/heads/main/figure/depth_animation.gif)

 The dataset provides a realistic simulation of UAV flight in urban environments where GPS signals might be compromised or unavailable.
+It enables researchers to develop and test novel algorithms for visual navigation, localization, and perception tasks in GPS-denied environments.

 ## Feature Extraction (UAV-side)